 Since October 1, 2004, the Company has been externally managed pursuant to a contractual investment advisory arrangement with its Adviser, an unconsolidated affiliate of the Company and a registered investment adviser, under which our Adviser has directly employed all of the Company's personnel and paid its payroll, benefits, and general expenses directly.
 The Company's initial advisory agreement with the Adviser was in place through September 30, 2006 (the "Initial Advisory Agreement").
 Pursuant to the Initial Advisory Agreement, the Company paid the Adviser an annual advisory fee of 1.25% of its total assets (as reduced by cash and cash equivalents pledged to creditors), payable in quarterly increments of 0.3125%, and an annual administrative fee of 0.75% of its total assets (as reduced by cash and cash equivalents pledged to creditors), payable in quarterly increments of 0.1875%.
-The Adviser's Board of Directors agreed to waive, for the quarters ending June 30, 2006 and September 30, 2006, the company entered into an amended and restated investment advisory agreement (the "Amended Advisory Agreement") with the Adviser and an administration Agreement") with Gladstone Administration, LLC (the "Administrator").
+The Adviser's Board of Directors agreed to waive, for the quarters ending June 30, 2006 and September 30, 2006, the annual advisory fee of 1.25% to 0.5% for those senior syndicated loans in which the Company already has syndicated second lien participations.
+On October 1, 2006, the Company entered into an amended and restated investment advisory agreement (the "Amended Advisory Agreement") with the Adviser and an administration agreement (the "Administration Agreement") with Gladstone Administration, LLC (the "Administrator").
 (Please refer to Note 4.
 Related Party Transactions.